jpjh/PLASMAN_RsmQ/docs/PLASMAN_2_RsmPhylogeny.md

   rename(project=Accession)
 ```

 Then the NA sequences.
 Pull all into a single dataframe.
+Identify
+putative duplicates by finding genes which have the same start and end
+coordinates.

 ``` r
 csra_seqs <- read.table("./working_2/COMPASS_chr_CsrA_matches_na.tsv", header=FALSE, sep="\t", col.names=c("header","seq_na","V3"),